The Very Reverend Dr David Hoyle MBE

 Dean of Westminster

-Dr Hoyle has a particular interest in theological education.
 He is a published author with recent books about ministry and doctrine.
-He also has wide experience in school governance.
-In his ministry in Bristol, he was drawn into the debate about the legacy of transatlantic slavery, into charity governance and into issues of social justice.
+In Bristol, he was drawn into the debate about the legacy of transatlantic slavery, into charity governance and into issues of social justice.
 He served as Chair of the College of Deans from 2018 until 2020 and was closely involved in conversations about the governance and management of cathedrals.
 His interests include literature, art and walking.
-In 2020 he was awarded an MBE for service to the community while Dean of Bristol.
+In 2020 he was awarded an MBE for service to the community whilst Dean of Bristol.